andrewdimmer/csi-3370-software-project-config-test/.github/ISSUE_TEMPLATE/display_02-sprint-tasks.md

 about: A user story for a sprint
 title: "[Display_02]"
 labels: enhancement, Display_02
-assignees: jcortes18, sydneyhill3901, Volter43, Dbaker19972, phardwoodward, Ahartman3, MetalMan1992, jmccloud827
+assignees: jcortes18, sydneyhill3901, Volter43, Dbaker19972, phardwoodward, Ahartman3, MetalMan1992, jmccloud827, yousifsallan
 ---

 **What is the use case?
 Please describe.**